 There can be about as many cells in your brain as there are stars in the galaxy or the Milky Way!

 Your brain has got an amazing protection as it is the most vital part in your body.

-The brain has its main parts.
-At this stage we are going to learn the following major parts of the brain.
+The human brain has its main parts.
+At this stage we are going to learn the following major parts of the human brain.

 Functions of the cerebrum: